Meta Batch-Instance Normalization for Generalizable Person Re-Identification: Proposed Method

 \subsection{Meta Batch-Instance Normalization}

-\textbf{MetaBIN framework:} MLDG~\cite{li2017learning} is a representative DG method based on Model-Agnostic Meta-Learning (MAML)~\cite{finn2017model}, which enables to train models with a good generalization capability to novel domains through the simulation of real train-test domain-shifts.
+\textbf{MetaBIN framework:} MLDG~\cite{li2017learning} is a representative DG method based on Model-Agnostic Meta-Learning (MAML)~\cite{finn2017model}, which enables to train models with a good generalization capability to novel domains through the virtual simulation of real train-test domain-shifts.
 Inspired by this, we apply the MAML scheme to the updating process of the balancing parameters to prevent our model from overfitting to the source style.
 To this end, we separate an episode that updates the balancing parameters from another episode that updates the rest of the parameters, and then perform both episodes alternately at each training iteration.
-The separation of a base model updating process not only ensures baseline performance but also enables effective learning compared to updating all parameters in MLDG~\cite{li2017learning}.
+The separation of the base model updating process not only ensures baseline performance but also enables effective learning compared to updating all parameters in MLDG~\cite{li2017learning}.

-Formally, we denote a classifier $g_{\phi}(\cdot)$ parameterized by $\phi$ and a feature extractor $f_{\theta}(\cdot)$ parameterized by $\theta = (\theta_f, \theta_\rho)$, where $\theta_\rho$ and $\theta_f$ are the balancing parameters and the remaining parameters of a feature extractor, respectively.
-In the base model updating process, we update the parameters of a classifier $\phi$ and a feature extractor $\theta_f$ except the balancing parameters $\theta_\rho$.
+Formally, we denote a classifier $g_{\phi}(\cdot)$ parameterized by $\phi$ and a feature extractor $f_{\theta}(\cdot)$ parameterized by $\theta = (\theta_f, \theta_\rho)$, where $\theta_\rho$ and $\theta_f$ are the balancing parameters and the remaining parameters of the feature extractor, respectively.
+In the base model updating process, we update the classifier parameters $\phi$ and the feature extractor parameters $\theta_f$ except the balancing parameters $\theta_\rho$.
 In the meta-learning process, only the balancing parameters $\theta_\rho$ are updated.
 The overall methodological flow is summarized in Algorithm \ref{alg:metabin}.

-\textbf{Base model updates:} In this stage, we update all parameters without the balancing parameters.
+\textbf{Base model updates:} In this stage, we update all parameters without the balancing parameters $\theta_\rho$.
 To this end, we sample a mini-batch $\mathcal{X}_{B}$ by aggregating the labeled images from all source domains $\mathcal{D}$.
 We adopt two loss functions for updating a base model.
 First, we use the cross-entropy loss $\mathcal{L}_\text{ce}$ for ID-discriminative learning as follows:

 where $N_{B}$ denotes the number of samples in a mini-batch $\mathcal{X}_{B}$.
-In addition, we apply the label smoothing method~\cite{szegedy2016rethinking} since there are too many identities in aggregated source domains.
-It helps to prevent our model from overfitting to training IDs.
+In addition, we apply the label-smoothing method~\cite{szegedy2016rethinking} since there are too many identities in aggregated source domains.
+It helps prevent our model from overfitting to training IDs.